South Korea's money supply (Yonhap)

 A key economic indicator closely monitored by authorities, M2 is a measure of the money supply that counts cash, demand deposits and other near money that is easily convertible to cash.

-The BOK said M2 kept rising at a fast pace in November as households and companies took out large bank loans to fight the pandemic.
+The BOK said M2 kept rising at a fast pace in October as households and companies took out large bank loans amid the prolonged economic impact from the COVID-19 outbreak and low interest rates.

-South Korea's corporate earnings and household income have taken a big hit from the coronavirus pandemic that has sent consumer spending and exports, the country's twin growth engines, tumbling.
+South Korea's corporate earnings and household income have taken a big hit from the coronavirus outbreak that has sent consumer spending and exports, the country's twin growth engines, tumbling.

-Last year, the BOK conducted two rate cuts in less than three months after the country confirmed its first coronavirus case, sending the policy rate to a record low of 0.5 percent.
+The BOK conducted two rate cuts in less than three months after the country confirmed its first coronavirus case on Jan.
+20, sending the policy rate to a record low of 0.5 percent.
 (Yonhap)